-Unless otherwise determined by the plan administrator and set forth in an individual award agreement, outstanding awards under the American Capital Agency Corp.
-Equity Incentive Plan for Independent Directors will become fully vested, exercisable and/or payable upon termination of the independent director's service as a director, unless such termination of service is pursuant to a removal for cause, or if we undergo a change of control.
+Outstanding awards under the American Capital Agency Corp.
+Equity Incentive Plan for Independent Directors will become fully vested, exercisable and/or payable if we undergo a change of control or upon termination of the independent director's service as a director, including termination due to the independent director's death or disability or pursuant to our director resignation policy, but excluding termination of service pursuant to a removal for cause.